Should I Buy a Diamond Online?

-Most of my friends know about my longtime gemology obsession, so several times each year I get a phone call that someone needs help purchasing an engagement ring and the diamond that goes with it.
-My friends know that I don’t deal in, invest in, or sell diamonds, nor do I make any money by assisting them in making the purchase.
-As a result, they feel comfortable knowing they are getting a truly unbiased and knowledgable opinion.
+Most of my friends know about my longtime gemology obsession.
+So, several times every year I get phone calls for advice on purchasing engagement rings and diamonds.
+My friends know that I don’t deal, sell, or invest in diamonds.
+I don’t make any money by assisting them, either.
+As a result, they feel comfortable knowing they’re getting a truly unbiased and knowledgable opinion.

 I’ve found that I start with the same two pieces of general advice every time.

 I try to explain to my friends that diamonds aren’t really rare.
 They don’t function as very good stores of value.
 Except in some very special circumstances, they don’t make good investments, either.
 On the other hand, many colored gem alternatives are far more unique and valuable.

 That pitch only works 15% of the time.
 The rest of the time, the couple just wants a diamond.

 Don’t Buy a Diamond Online

 Once it’s clear they insist on buying a diamond, despite my efforts, I tell my friends (who are almost always first-time buyers) that they shouldn’t even consider buying a diamond online at websites like Blue Nile or eBay.

 Here are the top three reasons NOT to buy a diamond online.